Facebook Pixel for ID 1614669153258129

 Frequently asked questions

-Academic writing is a type of writing used in educational and research settings.
+Academic writing is a type of academic writing used in educational and research settings.
 It is formal, structured, evidence-based, and follows a set of rules enforced by one of a few manual styles.

 The term refers to a broad field, including dissertations, journal articles, case studies, literature reviews, and lab report formats.